Rufaely/spring-java-assignment/README.md

 ## Assignment Number 1 ##

 * Create Schema for Department and Student for H2 Database
-* Create Models and Repository classes for Employee - Create, Get Employee, Get All Employees and Delete Employee using Webflux and rxjava-jdbc
+* Create Models and Repository classes for Employee - Create, Get Employee, Get All Employees and Delete Employee using Webflux
-* Create Model and Repository class for Department - Get all Departments using Webflux and rxjava-jdbc
+* Create Model and Repository class for Department - Get all Departments using Webflux
 * Write Junit Test classes with 98% code coverage
 * Add JavaDoc and create Readme